port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 # IaC Templates

-Infrastructure as Code templates are used for automating operations in the lifecycle of cloud resources, such as create, day-2, and delete.
+Infrastructure as Code templates are used for automating operations (such as create, day-2, and delete) in the lifecycle of cloud resources.

 Working with an IaC template allows developers to easily manage resources, with no need to know the underline practices and tools (such as Terraform).